+GIS-R2 Internet controller

+WAP-1 long-range wireless access point

+Power over Ethernet supply

+Ethernet cables

-GIS-K7 wireless Internet controller Power over Ethernet supply Ethernet cables Free cloud account access Installation instructions
+Free cloud account access

+Installation instructions

 Introduction: how to provide a community Internet service

 Anyone wishing to provide an Internet service to a community requires some technical knowledge to install the infrastructure that will connect the Internet service.
 Guest Internet makes this easy by providing kits with the parts required and detailed instructions to install and configure the equipment.